mhassanmanzoorsl/scripts/README.md

 done
 ```

-- For a number of specfic ENV Var which is not using key vault in all Function app in a RG
+- This script checks specific environment variables in all Function Apps within a resource group and identifies whether they are not using Azure Key Vault references.

 ```
 #!/bin/bash